Feni (liquor): Coconut feni

-Coconut feni, also known as Maddel or Maddachim Fenni, is distilled from fermented toddy from the coconut palm.
+Coconut feni, also known as maddel or maddachim fenni, is distilled from fermented toddy from the coconut palm.
 Traditionally toddy is collected from the coconut palm by a toddy-tapper called a Reindér.
-Toddy-tapping—the collection of juice from the bud or spadix of palm tree flowers—has been practiced in the Indian Subcontinent and Southeast Asia for centuries.
+Toddy-tapping —the collection of juice from the bud or spadix of palm tree flowers— has been practiced in the Indian subcontinent and Southeast Asia for centuries.
 The sap of the coconut palm is collected in an earthen pot called a zamonnô or damonnem, which is fitted over the spadix (ipoi) that grows out of the base of each coconut leaf.
 In order to produce toddy, the spadix is tightly bound with a rope (gofê/gophe) made from filaments (vaiê) cut with a small knife (piskathi) from the base of the leaf, while remaining attached to the pedicle.
 The spadix then must be tapped all around very gently with the handle of the kathi (a flat semi-circular sickle) every alternate day until it becomes round and flexible, a sign that the sap is ready.
 The tip of the spadix is then cut off to let the sap ooze out into the damonnem.

 Toddy is collected from the damonnem in the morning and evening, and then carried down the tree in a gourd-shaped container called a dudhinnem before being poured into a clay pot called a kollsô.
 The spadix is sharpened at noon by slicing a small piece horizontally off the top, called cheu, so as to reactivate the flow of sap.
 For three days the toddy used to be left to ferment in clay or porcelain pots, called monn or jhallo.

 Coconut feni is largely produced and consumed only in South Goa.
 It is distilled employing the traditional pot.
 Coconut feni is prepared in a distillery known as a sôreachi bhatti.
 The use of an earthen pot as the boiling pot has now been replaced with copper cauldrons, both known by the same name, bhann.
 The mouth of the bhann is sealed with a wooden stopper called a mhorannem.
 The vapours from the bhann pass through a tube called a nollo, made from a bonnki/bonnqui stem, and are collected in a clay distillation pot called a launni, which is placed in an open clay vessel called a koddem filled with water.
 The copper coil is immersed in cold water to condense the vapours.

-Commercially bottled coconut feni has a strength of 42.8% abv.
+Commercially bottled coconut feni has a concentration of 42.8% ABV.
 Coconut feni is a double-distilled spirit; the first distillate is called a mollop, about 15% alcohol (30 proof).
 Four kollxem (plural of kollsô) of toddy produce two pots of mollop.
 Four pots of mollop are then mixed with one kollso of toddy, which is added to distill what is then a fiery coconut feni.